In 2006 a new product emerged in the printing sector – ‘PDQ’.

-In its first five years, PDQ evolved rapidly, serving printers directly in the heart of their businesses as an ultra-quick estimating add-on to its main MIS.
-Because it was being used by the printers themselves, PDQ ‘learned’ how to accommodate the peculiarities of the printing industry quickly.
-It knew when to ‘print to waste’.
-It knew when to ‘stonehenge’.
-It knew when to use a ‘making’ sheet size and when to plan and run a job ‘2-up’.
-It knew how to plan multiple different sorts on one, or several, sheets.
-In short, it acquired the knowledge of a time-served human estimator, but with two big differences: it was consistent; and it was fast.
+In its early years, PDQ was primarily a printers tool, but it evolved rapidly, serving printers directly in the heart of their businesses as an intelligent estimating bolt-on to its main MIS.
+Because it was being used by the printers themselves, PDQ ‘learned’ how to accommodate the peculiarities of the printing industry and it quickly acquired the knowledge of a time-served human estimator.

-A little over five years ago, in early 2011, PDQ made a dramatic evolutionary leap; from the desktop environment, to online.
-It now became possible for buyers of print – not just printers – to take advantage of our market-leading route-based algorithm and get instant print prices directly from its supply chain.
+In 2011, PDQ made a dramatic evolutionary leap; from the desktop to online.
+It stopped being a product just for printers and became a product for the entire industry.
+It now became possible for buyers of print to obtain prices directly from the supply chain in minutes.

-Whilst not the first to enter this market, it soon became clear that the algorithm embedded within PDQ was the most sophisticated in its class; its flexibility and printing intelligence directly attributable to its formative years spent servicing the interests of printers in the hearts of their own estimating departments.
-It was a baptism of fire for our fledgling product; but one that would see it evolve into a system of extraordinary depth and power.
+Whilst not the first in this market, the algorithm embedded within PDQ was arguably the most sophisticated in its class; its flexibility and printing intelligence directly attributable to years servicing the interests of printers.
+Today, buyers of all shapes and sizes use our platform to source and buy from hundreds of printers worldwide.